• Skip to primary navigation

 • In a blender (or food processor) add approx. 1 cup of cauliflower florets and pulse for approx. 15-20 sec. until the cauliflower is the consistency of rice.
 Transfer to a medium mixing bowl and continue working in batches until you have 2 cups of cauliflower "rice".
 Add eggs, pepper jack cheese and salt and pepper to taste.
 Mix thoroughly.

-• Divide the cauliflower mixture evenly between 12 greased muffin cups (approx 2 Tbsp per muffin cup).
-Muffin cups will only be 1/2 full.
+• Divide the cauliflower mixture evenly between 12 greased muffin cups (approx 2 tablespoon per muffin cup).
+Muffin cups will only be ½ full.
 Bake for 25 min.

 • Remove muffin tin from oven and evenly divide cheddar cheese among 12 cups.
 Return to oven for an additional 5 min. until cheese is melted and bubbly.
 Let cool for 2-3 minutes.